 Strudel2 provides a JupyterLab interface for accessing compute resources on the cluster.
 You can access a standard environment with pre-installed Python packages per the instructions at Using the JupyterLab Application in Strudel2.
-If the packages available in the standard environment are not sufficient for your research needs, then the JupyterLab BYO option will enable you to use JupyterLab with a custom Python environment, allowing you to install packages as needed.
+If the packages available in the standard environment are not sufficient for your research needs, then the custom JupyterLab option will enable you to use JupyterLab with a custom Python environment, allowing you to install packages as needed.

-This page provides instructions for setting up your own custom JupyterLab BYO environment on M3.
+This page provides instructions for setting up your own custom JupyterLab environment on M3.
 Note, this functionality is still new - if you run into any issues, have feedback on this documentation, or have further questions, please reach out to us at email@example.com.

 1. Using the command line, set up your own Miniconda environment.

 You can do this by following the instructions at

 When you install your own Miniconda environment, an environment

 environment that will be used with your JupyterLab instance.